MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 :::row:::
    :::column span="2":::
-   [**Scrum**](../work-items/guidance/scrum-process.md) tracks work using product backlog items (PBIs) and bugs on the Kanban board, or break down PBIs and bugs into tasks on the taskboard.
+   [**Scrum**](../work-items/guidance/scrum-process.md) tracks work using product backlog items (PBIs) and bugs on the Kanban board or viewed on a sprint taskboard.

    This process supports the Scrum methodology as defined by the [Scrum organization](https://www.scrum.org/)
    :::column-end:::